Bushfires are naturally occurring events in the bushland around Sydney.

 Bushfire Hazard Reduction Program

-North Sydney Council, in cooperation with the NSW Fire Brigades and the Mosman, North Sydney, Willoughby Bushfire Management Committee, plans to implement controlled hazard reduction burns in several North Sydney Council bushland reserves during the period July 2017 to June 2018.
+North Sydney Council, in cooperation with the NSW Fire Brigades and the Mosman-North Sydney-Willoughby Bushfire Management Committee (BFMC) implements controlled hazard reduction burns in several bushland reserves.

 The burns are approved under the region's Bushfire Hazard Reduction Program 2017/18 and are carried out jointly by NSW Fire & Rescue and Council's Bushland Management Team.